 What this looks like in practice:

-For example, you have a storage room that is clearly built and intended as a storage room.
-Here are bicycles, garden equipment etc.
+To question 1: For example, you have a storage room inside that was overwhelmingly built and intended as a storage room.
+This is where your bikes, gardening equipment, etc. are stored.

-For example, you have an attic that you can only reach with a Vlizotrap.
-Or you have an attic with a fixed staircase, but without a skylight of at least 0.5 m2.
-You then measure all the area of that attic that is 1.50 meters and higher.
+To question 2: For example, you have an attic that you can only reach with a Vlizotrap.
+Or you have an attic with a fixed staircase, but without a skylight of at least 0.5m2 in size.
+You then measure all the area of that attic that is 1.50 meters and above.

 Add up all these areas and you have calculated the total indoor space of your home.